wizardishungry/jonwillia.ms/_posts/2013-05-20-making-sure-all-your-test-classes-are-loaded-by-your-test-suite.md

 layout: post
 title: "Making Sure All Your Test Classes Are Loaded by Your Test Suite"
 description: "Strace to validate that all test classes and fixtures are loaded (test suite coverage)"
-category: Programming
+category: programming
-tags: [strace, php, testing, PHPUnit]
+tags: [strace, PHP, testing, PHPUnit]
 ---
 {% include JB/setup %}